MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/CompoundBlockVolume.md

 - **delta**: [*Vector3*](Vector3.md)
 - **preserveExistingVolumes**?: *boolean* = `null`

-  See the description for the arguments to {@link @minecraft-server/CompoundBlockVolume.setOrigin}
+  See the description for the arguments to @minecraft-server/CompoundBlockVolume.setOrigin

 > [!IMPORTANT]
 > This function can't be called in read-only mode.